KomMonitor/processing-engine/resources/README.md

   return targetSpatialUnit_geoJSON;
 ```

+When writing a new script developers are free to copy from existing scripts saving time and make use of existing procedures for comparable computation cases.

 ##### Using `await` to actively wait for HTTP calls
 As mentioned above, the `computeIndicator()` method is an `async` function.
 This allows usage of the keyword `await` within the method.
-It may be utilized to command the program execution to actively wait until a Promise is resolved or rejected, a sometimes necessary trick in a synchronous program execution.
-In particular, when calling an asynchronous function (marked as `async`), then the method returns a Promise that is resolved or rejected sometime (i.e. make an HTTP call to external service, which takes time to fetch the result).
+It may be utilized to command the program execution to actively wait until a [Promise](https://developer.mozilla.org/de/docs/Web/JavaScript/Reference/Global_Objects/Promise) is resolved or rejected, a sometimes necessary trick in a synchronous program execution.
+In particular, when calling an asynchronous function (marked as `async`), then the method returns a [Promise](https://developer.mozilla.org/de/docs/Web/JavaScript/Reference/Global_Objects/Promise) that is resolved or rejected sometime (i.e. make an HTTP call to external service, which takes time to fetch the result).
 However, the actual program execution would simply continue to the next statement, although the actual result of interest of the asynchronous function is still not available (because only the pending Promise was returned).
 Here, `await` comes to the rescue by commanding the execution to really wait until the Promise is resolved and return the actual result of interest (or fails when the Promise is rejected due to an error).
 See [this article](https://javascript.info/async-await) for further details good introduction into the matter.

 The `KmHelper` module contains several asynchronous methods.
 When using any of these within the `computeIndicator()` method, you must prefix the call with the `await` keyword in order to really wait for the relevant result.
 In the API documentation for `KmHelper` module the respective methods are declared as follows: